-If you want to configure a speed limit for Wi-Fi guest network devices, you can do so in the 'Restrictions for devices in segment' section.
+If you want to configure a speed limit for Wi-Fi guest network devices, you can do so in the 'Restrictions for devices in the segment' section.
 In the 'Maximum speed' field, set the speed using kbit/s or Mbit/s.
-This speed is allocated for the entire interface and will be distributed among the clients of the Guest network.
-This speed will be set for both incoming and outgoing traffic.
+This speed is allocated for the entire interface and distributed among the guest network clients.
+The same speed will be set for both incoming and outgoing traffic.

-The 'Clients isolation' option is disabled in the default settings.
+The 'Clients isolation' option is disabled by default.
 If you enable this option, wireless clients will not be allowed to exchange information between themselves and the wired segment.

 If you enable the 'Access to home network applications' option (disabled by default), access to router services from the guest network will be allowed.
 Do not enable this option unless necessary.

 NOTE: Important!
-The web interface of the router must be password protected to prevent guest network clients from changing the settings of the router.
-To protect your device from unauthorized access, create and set a password for the administrator of the router.
-In the future, you will need to enter the admin user name and password to log in to the Web Control Panel.
+The router's web interface must be password protected to prevent guest network clients from changing the router's settings.
+To protect your device from unauthorized access, create and set a password for the router administrator.
+In the future, you will need to enter the admin user name and password to log in to the web interface.

-You can connect to the guest network not only via Wi-Fi, but also using the LAN connectors of the device.
+You can connect to the guest network not only via Wi-Fi but also using the LAN connectors of the device.
 This setting is located in the 'Ports and VLANs settings'.
-For example, you want to add port 4 to the guest network segment.
-LAN ports is not included to guest network segment by default.
+For example, you want to add port 4 to the Guest segment.
+LAN ports are not included in the Guest network segment by default.
 Set the 'Belonging to segment' value to the desired port.
-Now you can use port 4 to connect user to guest segment by cable.
+Now you can use port 4 to connect a user to the Guest segment by cable.

-1. Sometimes there are cases when the client of the guest network can not get an IP address from the router, or gets an IP address, and there is no Internet access.
-The reason may be that this client has previously connected to the main network of the router and a permanent IP address is assigned to this client.
-In this case, you need to remove the registration of this device in the home network, or uncheck the box 'Permanent IP-address' when setting up a device registration.
+1. Sometimes, there are cases when a client of the guest network can not get an IP address from the router or gets an IP address, but there is no Internet access.
+The reason may be that this client has previously been connected to the main network of the router, and a permanent IP address is assigned to this client.
+In this case, you need to remove the device registration of this device in the home network or uncheck the box 'Static IP address' when setting up a device registration.

-2. You also can set up a Wi-Fi guest network on router which works in 'Access Point mode'.
+2. You also can set up a Wi-Fi guest network on a router that works in 'Access Point/Extender Mode'.